 For many years the solar market was growing quickly for commercial properties, but the cost was out of reach for many residential customers.
-Now that trend is changing, with more than 600,000 homes boasting solar power by the end of 2014.
-By 2017, the residential sector will be the largest market for solar in the United States, according to the Solar Energy Industries Association.
+Now that trend is changing, with more than 2 million solar installations in the U.S., enough to power 13 million homes.
+By 2024, the total installed PV capacity is expected to more than double and 2.5 percent of all U.S. homes will have a solar installation, according to the Solar Energy Industries Association.

 Much of that change is thanks to the broadening solar loan options for homeowners.
 As the solar market continues to grow and prove itself across the country, more lending organizations are moving into the space to offer loan packages for residential solar arrays.
 The National Renewable Energy Laboratory points out the significant benefits homeowners can reap from this change:

 Understanding the various lenders and solar loan products is a must for those who are interested in pursuing a loan for financing.
 Here is what homeowners need to know before signing on the dotted line.

 There was a time when leases or PPAs were the only options for homeowners who didn’t have the cash to buy a solar array outright.
 But as solar power has become more popular, many banks are offering the opportunity for homeowners to obtain a loan instead.
 There are several reasons why loans are a good idea, and many things to consider when seeking to get approved.